7 Good Things That Happen To Actual Hardworking People That Have Nothing To Do With Their Jobs

 Similarly, if your mind is empty, a negative emotion will expand to occupy your entire mind.
 However, if your mind is occupied, the negative emotion will occupy only just as much space as it should.

-People mistake this for distraction or emotional numbness: concepts that seem unhealthy to people.
-But in reality, having an occupied mind just prevents your emotions to swell up and taking over and hijacking your mind.
+People mistake this for distraction or emotional numbness, concepts that seem unhealthy to people.
+But, in reality, having an occupied mind just prevents your emotions from taking over your mind.

 Advertisement